modeset/modeset.com/app/posts/2014-03-13-102001-views-over-components.md

 ## Conclusion

 If you've made it to this point, you're probably thinking, "you're doing it wrong."
-You're right, we did.
+You're right, we were.
 We lead ourselves to this point because of our inexperience with Ember and especially our inexperience with components.
 Though we ultimately needed to move away from components, we learned a ton along the way.

 It's clear now: components should only be used for pieces you wish to widget-ize.
 Things like Facebook Like buttons and Twitter tweet embeds.
 I don't see a practical use case for components as inter-application sharable views.
 Specifically, if you've reach a point where you're passing Ember objects into components, you may have gone too far.